 A piece of advice that Gary has for insurers and employers is an important one to remember when running your medical practice: “Network savings are the shiny object that distracts from the difference in total costs…quality at a higher price point can significantly outpace discounts when you look at the total cost of a patient in any market.”

-Given that payers in Workers’ Compensation are looking for a balance between quantity of providers and quality of medical services, it behooves you as a physician to find ways to innovate and focus on the highest quality of care possible such as through the use of Electronic Health Records software, especially Occupational Medicine EHR.
+Given that payers in Workers’ Compensation are looking for a balance between the quantity of providers and quality of medical services, it behooves you as a physician to find ways to innovate and focus on the highest quality of care possible such as through the use of Electronic Health Records software, especially Occupational Medicine EHR.
 That way your practice will be more likely to be chosen in an EPO, for example, and receive even more Workers’ Compensation patients.

 Medical Credentialing Services and Occupational EHR Software

-PrognoCIS can help you with your provider enrollment, affiliating your practice with insurance companies in order to receive your third-party reimbursement for medical services.
+PrognoCIS can help you with your provider enrollment, affiliating your practice with insurance companies to receive your third-party reimbursement for medical services.
 Our credentialing team can help organize and maintain the necessary documents to open your Occupational Medical practice.
-In a recent PrognoCIS webinar, “The Dos and Don’ts of Medical Credentialing,” we discuss tips and best practice for getting your practice credentialed.
+In a recent PrognoCIS webinar▶️, “The Dos and Don’ts of Medical Credentialing,” we discuss tips and best practice for getting your practice credentialed.
 If you are interested in our credentialing services, don’t hesitate to contact us here.